-- 1. Course Documents: In this folder you will find the course syllabus along with other miscellaneous course documents. - 2.
+- 1. Course Documents: In this folder you will find the course syllabus, Adobe pdf versions of the course PowerPoint slides along with the course warmup activities. - 2.
 Reading Packet: In this folder are all the optional course readings that are not from the course text. - 3.
-Group Lesson Plan Resources: In the folder you will find a lesson plan template along with several sample lesson plans. - 4.
+Lesson Plan Resources: In the folder you will find a lesson plan template along with several sample lesson plans. - 4.
 Links of Interest for Content and Language Integrated Instruction: These links provide excellent ideas on how to implement CBI and CLIL. - 5.
+Miscellaneous Useful Tools and Resources: Here you'll find a wealth of additional ELT resources along with ideas for creating tasks and activities that can enrich your lesson plans.

-CBI Short Course Handouts: Adobe pdf versions of the course PowerPoint slides You are encouraged to spend time exploring the Edmodo site.
+You are encouraged to spend time exploring the Edmodo site.